In this Leica M6 review, we show why this camera is a perfect mix of quality engineering and great user experience.

 The following photos were taken with the Leica M6 TTL with the Voigtlander 35mm f1.4 VM II Nokton-Classic SC Lens using Portra 400.

-Final verdict on the Leica M6 TTL
+Final Leica M6 Review

 The Leica M6 TTL has to be Leica’s best offering when it comes to a film camera.
 From the camera’s build and design to the superb light meter, the camera shines in all the departments.
 And remember, it’s not just the TTL flash metering where the M6 TTL outshines the M6.
 The shutter speed direction, the ease of use of the shutter speed, and the exposure indicators on the light meter, all come together to make working with the M6 TTL a great experience.
+You can also visit our post on Leica M3 Review if you’re looking for more options